 How do you know when a pumpkin is ready to be picked?

-There are various ways to tell when to pick a pumpkin off the vine.
+There are several ways to tell when to pick a pumpkin off the vine, just follow our handy checklist:

 - The pumpkin should be bright orange in color